dcarbone/lruchal/README.md

 ## Complexity

-This lib has pert-near `O(1)` complexity, as evidenced by this output:
+This lib has pert-near `O(n)` complexity, as evidenced by this output:

 ```
 go test -run=_nothing_ -bench=.